shawnoden/angular-lthw/ex6.md

 You should the following output on the screen:

 <pre>
-ANGULAR HAS FILTERS
+ANGULAR
-angular has filters
+angular
 3.14
-$3.14
+12,345.679
+$12,345.68
-11/22/14 8:06 AM
+11/22/14 1:44 PM
-Nov 22, 2014 8:06:27 AM
+Nov 22, 2014 1:44:01 PM
+{ "name": "Fluffy", "type": "cat" }
+Mon
+123
 </pre>

 ## What's Going On

 When displaying a value we can apply a filter using the `|` character.

-Angular has several built in filters such as the exercise here.

-Arguments are passed to filters using a colon `:` followed by the argument.
+Arguments are passed to filters separated by a colon `:`, so one argument might be `:100` and two arguments might be `:100:'new'`.

-Multiple arguments can be passed separated by colons.
+Angular has several built in filters.

+* **uppercase** formats a string as upper case.
+* **lowercase** formats a string as lower case.
-The `number` filter has one integer argument that indicates the number of decimal places to display.
+* **number** formats a number.
+It takes an optional argument that indicates the number of decimal places to display.
+* **currency** formats a number in the local currency format.

-The `date` filter has one string argument that indicates the date format to use.
+* **date** formats a date object.
+It has one string argument that describes the date format to use.
+* **json** formats a variable as a JSON string (useful for debugging).
+* **limitTo** returns a beginning or ending substring of a string.
+It's argument is the number of characters to return.
+If a negative number is provided it returns characters from the end of the string.

 ## Study Drills

-1. This exercise only shows some of the possible date filters.
-Look up the complete set of date filters and use a date formatting filters and format the `now` variable like this `Nov 22, 2014`;
+1. This exercise only shows two possible date filters.
+Look up the complete set of date filters and use date formatting filters and format the `now` variable like this `Nov 22, 2014`
+2. Create a variable with a `null` value and format it as JSON
+3. Create a variable with an `undefined` value and format it as JSON
+4. Create a variable with a date and format it as JSON
+5. Format an integer to have five decimal places.

 ---